 When I push up a new commit, a Github action fires off to test the commit.
 It builds the Haskell project, and then attempts to build the site.
 Any Haskell compilation errors are caught by the first step, and any content issues are caught by the second – say I misspelled the “date” metadata field in a journal entry.
 The Github action for this is pretty simple.
 One important step is to set up caching of builds, because building all of Hakyll’s dependencies takes a long time – around 40 minutes!
 With the cache, if dependencies haven’t changed, each run takes only about 2 minutes.

-Finally, I also wrote an action to deploy the site when a PR is merged into the master branch.
+Finally, I also wrote an action to deploy the site when a PR is merged into the main branch.
 It adds one additional step to deploy the site; after building, it just rsyncs the output to my web server.
 For this to work, I added several secret keys to a “deploy” environment I gave this action access to.